-The camp consists of five meru-style tents, with en suite bathroom facilities consisting of a flushing toilet and an overhanging safari-style bucket shower.
-Inside the tents is a lit changing area, complete with a running water basin.
+The camp consists of five meru-style tents, with en suite bathroom facilities (flushing toilet and safari-style bucket shower).
+Inside the tents is a lit changing area, complete with a wash basin with running water.
 With privacy in mind, each tent has been spaced out along the floodplain.

 This accommodation is located in:

 This UNESCO World Heritage Site beside the Zambezi has fine views towards Zambia’s Lower Zambezi and the Rift Valley escarpment.
 Its woodland and open plains contain a huge variety of wildlife, including large herds of elephant.
 It is famed for walking and canoe safaris, and offers a secluded experience.

 Ideal for viewing: Cape buffalo, African elephant, lion, Nile crocodile, roan

 Excellent for: Walking safaris, Vehicle safaris, River safaris